weaveworks-liquidmetal/site/docs/tutorial-basics/overview.md

 We have tested this tutorial on Ubuntu `20.04` and `22.04`, but any current linux distribution with `systemctl` should do.

-Your computer will be configured to act as _both_ bare-metal host _and_ a management CAPI cluster.

 :::tip
 A Liquid Metal _system/platform_ refers to the combination of a CAPI management cluster running CAPMVM, and a number of bare metal devices running Flintlock which are able